Almouro/yelp-deliveroo/README.md

 First, you have to create a Yelp app to use their API.

+Yelp, does not allow CORS, so set up a [Cors anywhere](https://github.com/Rob--W/cors-anywhere) server.

 Then, run
 ```
 npm install
+cp src/yelp-api/config.json.dist src/yelp-api/config.json
 ```
+And fill the parameters in the config.

 ## Development